 Tirol has 17 top golf courses with the Alps as backdrop, so you can combine your golf holiday with other outdoor activities such as climbing and mountain biking.

-Guests at this Hotel Lanserhof can improve their well-being with an individually tailored programme.
-The future of your sustained good health lies in Tirol.
+Guests at Hotel Lanserhof can improve their well-being with an individually tailored programme.
+The future of your sustained good health lies in the Austrian Tirol.

 Past and future meet seamlessly in the heart of the Alps as Innsbruck’s world-famous sights, which testify to Tirol’s great past, stand alongside post-modern international architecture to create a fascinating blend.

 Not merely the farmer’s mountain bacon is homemade here.
 That’s why everything at the Kreuz in Reutte/Tirol tastes precisely the way it’s supposed to: delicious, genuine and original.

 Ski holidays in your private chalet with room for up to eight people, your own wellness oasis, optional hotel service, and the ski lift right by the front door: the five new chalets at the Maierl Alm offer all of this – and at affordable rates!

 The amorphous, glowing glass structure is one of the stations on the Nordkettenbahn, designed by architect Zaha Hadid.
 It is a 100-year-old mountain railway, which has now four uniquely designed stops.